intmus/inttheory19-20/_03-triads-7chords-leadsheet/b1-7chrds.md

 ### Seventh chord inversions

-All seventh chords have exactly four notes, although certain chord members can occasionally be omitted (and therefore implied) depending on the context.
+All seventh chords have exactly four unique notes, although certain chord members can occasionally be omitted (and therefore implied) depending on the context.
 With four pitches, there are four possible configurations that depend on which note of the triad is in the lowest voice.
 Like triads, we call these *inversions*, and we use the same shorthand system to label inversions that we used with triads.

 ## Goals for this topic